-Nuchal rigidity can range from minor pain to complete inability to turn your neck from side to side.
+Nuchal rigidity can range from minor pain to complete inability to extend or turn your neck from side to side.
 It may be caused by conditions ranging from minor injuries or sprains to potentially life-threatening cancers.
 That’s why, if you’re feeling stiffness in your neck, the best thing to do is see a health professional to get a proper diagnosis.

 Your Neck Is Underappreciated